LaFlux/Laflux/README.md

-# This Repo has potential security vulnerabilities in the dependencies
-So please use Latest version of this repository here.
+## This Repo is outdated So please use Latest version of this repository here.

 <a href="https://github.com/walkswithme/laravel-admin">WWM Laravel Admin ** (Laravel 6.* LTS version) **</a>